abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

 1- Select the page-rank Project and then go to main menu: Project-> Properties and you will get to the Properties Window for the page-rank.

 2- Delete the "Scala Library Container [2.11.8] which is shown in the diagram below.
+This libary already comes within Spark Jars and if you do not remove it you will get a build error.

 ![Setup Libraries Path](/images/img-2.jpg?raw=true "Setup Libraries Path")